mtmind80/mymovies/README.md

 - Create model, request and resource controller for movies.
 Follow suggested Laravel naming convention.

-- Create seeder for movies table to feed it with several rows.
+- Create migration for movies table to feed it with several rows.

-- Create Resource and ResourceCollection classes for Movie model to standardize the information returned to client.
+- Create Resource and ResourceCollection classes for Movie model to standardize the information returned to client. php artisan make:resource MovieResource php artisan make:resource MovieCollectionResource --collection

 - Develop resource functions for MoviesController to return paginated list of movies (index function, 10 items per request by default) and movie details (show function).